itz-destiny/mainnet-pool/MINER_INSTRUCTIONS.md

 ```

 **Replace:**
-- `YOUR-SERVER-IP` with your actual server IP address
 - `YOUR_WALLET_ADDRESS` with the Bitcoin address where you want rewards
 - `worker-name` with any name to identify your miner (e.g., "worker1", "gpu1")